Joyde-1/GloveDataHub/README.md

 Here you can find information about ["How to Connect SenseGlove"](https://senseglove.gitlab.io/SenseGloveDocs/connecting-devices.html) to the system.

-- After downloading the SenseCom application and connecting the SenseGlove by the bluethoot protocol to your computer, you should be able to open SenseCom application, click the connect button, and see something like this:
+- After downloading the SenseCom application and connecting the SenseGlove by the bluetooth protocol to your computer, you should be able to open SenseCom application, click the connect button, and see something like this:

 <p align="center">
   <img alt="SenseCom" src="GUI\images\SenseCom.png" width="512" height="287" style="max-width: 100%;">